 - 42nd Amendment in History: Criticism And Consequences

-- FAQ About The 42nd Amendment Of Indian Constitution
+- FAQs related to the 42nd Amendment of the Indian Constitution

 The forty-second amendment was called the Mini Constitution of India because it changed the basic foundation or the basic features of the Indian Constitution.
 It changed the Preamble which is considered the fundamental design of the constitution, introduced Fundamental duties, redefined the way legislative matters were taken by the courts, changed the way how the President of India works, etc.

-Changes In Pre-Existing Constitutional Provision/s By The 42nd Amendment Act
+Revision of Pre-Existing Constitutional Provision/s by the 42nd Amendment

 - The first change that was made to the Constitution was in its preamble.
 The preamble before this amendment described India as a “sovereign democratic republic”.
 The 42nd Amendment substituted it with “ sovereign socialist secular democratic republic”.
-Similarly, the phrase “unity of the Nation”, was substituted with “unity and integrity of the Nation”.
+Along the same lines, the phrase “unity of the Nation” was changed to “unity and integrity of the Nation.”

 - 10 Fundamental Duties for citizens we introduced with Article 51A of this Amendment.
 These ten Fundamental Duties were added to this amendment on the recommendations from the Swaran Singh Committee.